AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

     </SplitView.Pane>
 </SplitView>
 ```
 We will now add some additional elements to the pane.
-First we will add a StackPanel, then a button and a textbox with the text "Settings".
+First a StackPanel, then a button and a textbox with the text "Settings".
 The following configurations will ensure that the button and the text are aligned.
 ``` xml
 <SplitView PanePlacement="Right" DisplayMode="CompactInline">
     <SplitView.Pane>